DavidShenJingtao/tp/docs/DeveloperGuide.md

 3a.
 TAConnect detects an error in the command (invalid type or incorrect format).
   * 3a1.
 TAConnect shows an error message specifying the issue and correct format.
   * 3a2.
-Tutor re-enters the command.
+TA re-enters the command.

     Steps 3a1-3a2 are repeated until the type entered is correct.